alisonpeard/oia-tanzania-2025/README.md

 Processed vector files go in inputs/assets

+Requirements (modify asset processing rules and scripts):
-We need single geometry type per asset.
-Pre-decompose into admin areas as necessary.
-Make sure it is in WGS84.
+- single geometry type per asset
+- pre-decompose into admin areas as necessary and store in folder with asset name
+- ensure it is in WGS84
+- needs an asset_type column that matches damage curves and rehab costs

 ### Handling networks